endoplasmic/google-assistant/README.md

 ## Examples
 * [mic-speaker](examples/mic-speaker.js) - If you want to test input and output using your machine’s built-in hardware.
-* [console-input](examples/console-input.js) - If you want to use the console to type in commands instead of saying them (thanks to [CTKRocks](https://github.com/CTKRocks) for the help on this)
+* [console-input](examples/console-input.js) - Use the console to have a text-based conversation with the assistant.

 ### Pre-reqs for the mic-speaker example
 * [node-speaker](https://github.com/TooTallNate/node-speaker)